Pomeranian

 Caring Guide

-Pomeranians are generally healthy little dogs with impressive longevity, often living 12-16 years when well cared for.
-However, like many toy breeds, they do have some specific health considerations that Australian owners should be aware of.
+Pomeranians are generally healthy little dogs with impressive longevity, often living 12-16 years.
+However, like many toy breeds, they have some specific health considerations Australian owners should know about.

 Feeding a Pomeranian properly is crucial for their health and wellbeing, particularly given their predisposition to hypoglycaemia.
 These little dogs have fast metabolisms and need consistent, high-quality nutrition throughout their lives.